 - kidney disease.

-Ask your doctor if you are at risk of serious complications from influenza.
+Ask your health professional if you are at risk of serious complications from influenza.

 Haemophilus influenzae type b vaccine

-The haemophilus influenzae type b (Hib) vaccine is recommended and free for people over 5 years of age with functional or anatomical asplenia – if they were not fully vaccinated in early childhood.
+The haemophilus influenzae type b (Hib) vaccine is recommended and free for people over 5 years with functional or anatomical asplenia if they were not fully vaccinated in early childhood.

-Get more information: Hib (Haemophilus influenzae type b) immunisation service
+Get more information: Hib (Haemophilus influenzae type b) vaccine.

 See Getting vaccinated for information on where to get vaccinated, what to expect, immunisation records and possible side effects.